kbegiedza/kbegiedza.github.io/tutorials/_posts/2022-05-28-dotnet-and-story-about-graceful-termination.md

 }
 ```

-Executing this code and killing pod after a while will results with:
+Executing this code and killing the pod after a while will result with:

 ```
 info: Sharpbox.Graceful.Services.ImportantService[0]